What Is Safety Culture in Aviation SMS

 - Having enough data to make safety decisions; and

-- Quickly apprising individuals of safety concerns and changes.
+- Quickly appraising individuals of safety concerns and changes.

 Some good ways to quickly improve safety culture are:

-- Ensure all hazard reporting forms have enough (but not too much) fields to capture relevant safety information;
+- Ensure all hazard reporting forms have enough (but not too many) fields to capture relevant safety information;

 - Hold daily safety briefings with all employees;